Olive Garden Capellini Pomodoro is a delicious pasta dish with fresh tomatoes, garlic, basil, and Parmesan cheese.

 What Is the Difference Between Pomodoro Sauce and Marinara Sauce?

-The basic ingredients are the same for both pomodoro sauce and marinara sauce – tomatoes, garlic, basil, olive oil.
+The basic ingredients for Pomodoro sauce and marinara sauce are the same – tomatoes, garlic, basil, and olive oil.
 The main difference is in the consistency of the sauce.
-Marinara tends to be a bit more liquidy than Pomodoro with chunkier pieces of tomatoes.
+Marinara tends to be more liquid than Pomodoro, which has chunkier pieces of tomatoes.

 Ingredients